-If you are interested in something you, will be involved and vice versa.
+If you are interested in something, you will be involved.

-Presenting a challenge.
-Some people like a challenge, others do not.
-The ones who do not probably feel that way because they have failed challenges in the past.
-Laziness should not be excluded.
-However, what appears to be laziness could be a manifestation of previously failed challenge attempts.
+- Presenting a challenge.
+Some people like challenges, others don’t.
+The ones who don’t probably feel that way because they have failed challenges in the past.
+Laziness shouldn’t be excluded.
+However, what appears to be lazy could be a manifestation of previously failed challenge attempts.

-If you are involved with something you, will be interested and vice versa.
+If you are involved with something you, will be interested.

-Results are vital.
+- Results are vital.
 Anyone who learns wants to feel a sense of progression and achievement.
-If you do not improve, why on earth should you keep going?
+If you don’t improve, why on earth should you keep going?
 Children like praise and gold stars.
 Older students like to see grades.
 Everyone likes to see for themselves that they can read, write, speak, listen and, most importantly, communicate and understand better than before.

 Innovation, the third “I”

 As an English teacher, you have to be innovative.
 You also have to learn.

 If you teach at an individual or small group level, your ability to judge the “me” factors for each of your students should be easy.